nazim806/Show-Me-Around/README.md

 # Show-Me-Around

-Project done in collaboration with Angel, Farkhod and Bilal.
+This is a project done in collaboration with Angel, Farkhod and Bilal.

 A web application that shows users weather and cool pictures of the searched location.